Covid: Three more Omicron variant cases found in Wales

 Three more cases of the Omicron variant have been found in Wales.

-Public Health Wales said the cases bring the total to four and are in the Cardiff and Vale health board area.
+That brings the total to four, all of them in the Cardiff and Vale health board area.

-Its health protection and screening services director, Dr Meng Khaw, said two cases were linked to travel or close contacts.
+Two cases were linked to travel or close contacts. said Dr Meng Khaw, Public Health Wales health protection and screening services director.

-He added the third was still under investigation, saying: "An increase in cases of Omicron variant in Wales is to be expected."
+He added that the third was still under investigation, saying: "An increase in cases of Omicron variant in Wales is to be expected."

+The announcement came after Health Minister Eluned Morgan said on Sunday that Wales should brace itself for "hundreds if not thousands" more cases in coming weeks.

+There have been six more deaths with Covid, Public Health Wales reported on Monday.